 Once the skin stretching is completed, you'll most likely have more surgery to replace the tissue expander with a permanent implant.
 Surgery is usually scheduled about 4 to 6 weeks after the last amount of liquid has been added to the expander.
 Surgery to insert the permanent implant takes about an hour.

-If radiation therapy is part of your treatment plan, some surgeons prefer that the radiation happen while you still have the tissue expander.
-These surgeons believe that this approach offers a better cosmetic result because it offers an opportunity to remove any radiation scar tissue before placing the final implant.
-Other surgeons feel that radiation over the permanent implant does not pose a cosmetic risk.
+If radiation therapy is part of your treatment plan, most surgeons prefer that the radiation happen while you still have the tissue expander.
+This approach offers a better cosmetic result because it offers an opportunity to remove any radiation scar tissue before placing the final implant.
 If you’re not sure which option is right for you, it’s a good idea to seek a second opinion with another plastic surgeon who specializes in breast reconstruction.
+In many cases, radiated skin isn’t the best environment for an implant, so talk to your surgeon to find out his or her experience with this.

 After implant reconstruction surgery: Your doctor will give you specific instructions to follow for your recovery.
-For detailed information on the special exercises you should do to prevent stiffness and scar tissue build-up after mastectomy and immediate or delayed-immediate reconstruction, as well as how to care for the dressings, stitches, staples and surgical drains, visit the Mastectomy: What to Expect page.
+For detailed information on the special exercises you should do to prevent stiffness and scar tissue build-up after immediate or delayed-immediate reconstruction, as well as how to care for the dressings, stitches, staples, and surgical drains, visit the Mastectomy: What to Expect page.

 It can take about 6 weeks to recover from implant surgery done at the same time as mastectomy.
 It's important to take the time you need to heal.
 It's also important to continue doing your arm exercises each day and follow any other routines your doctor or physical therapist prescribes for you.